 - 2 cloves garlic, minced

-- 2 cups veggie broth made with 1 cube of Rapunzel vegetable bouillon + 2 cups boiling water
+- 2 cups vegetable broth made with 1 cube Edward & Sons or Rapunzel bouillon and 2 cups water

 - 2 cloves garlic, minced